 What sorts of programs do you have coming up this Summer?

 We’ve always kept our summer program-free.
 I do speaking engagements and there’s a lot of work on the business end, but as far as programming, we tweak and revise and make sure we’re staying current.
 It’s important in this job and in life to have time to stop and reflect so we can keep growing.
 That said, we’re adding a new component to our business model: licensing our 90-minute #REALMEDIAGIRL workshop to schools for the first time this school year, training teachers and guidance counselors to teach it, so we’re gearing up for that!

-Sara von Remus is the founder and program director for Popularly Positive.
+Sara Remus is the founder and Executive Director for Pop Culture Positive.
 A California native, she lived in the golden state’s high desert and Central Valley until 2015 when she relocated to Boston to start a new East Coast life.
 She is passionate about creating spaces for inclusion, critical thinking, and changing how we handle body image.
 Follow her on Instagram and Twitter.